ratt-ru/arcae/README.rst

 C++ and Python Arrow Bindings for casacore
 ==========================================

 ``arcae`` implements a limited subset of functionality from the more mature python-casacore_ package.
-It bypasses some existing limitations in python-casacore to provide safe, multi-threadded access to CASA formats, thereby enabling export into newer cloud native formats such as Apache Arrow and Zarr.
+It bypasses some existing limitations in python-casacore to provide safe, multi-threaded access to CASA formats, thereby enabling export into newer cloud native formats such as Apache Arrow and Zarr.

 Rationale
 ---------